Alphonse "Bois Sec" Ardoin: Early life

-Ardoin was born in the unincorporated rural village of Duralde in Evangeline Parish, Louisiana, to Gustave and Mary Louise (Ceasar) Ardoin.
+Ardoin was born in the unincorporated rural village of Duralde in Evangeline Parish, Louisiana, to Gustave and Mary Louise (Caesar) Ardoin.
 His father owned a guitar but was not a musician, nor was his mother.
 His father died of pneumonia when Alphonse was four years old.
 To earn money after Gustave's death, his mother took in laundry from white people and his older brother hired himself out to help support the family.

 Ardoin earned his nickname meaning "dry wood" because he would always be the first to run in from the fields during a rainstorm.
 After starting on the triangle with his cousin Amédé Ardoin and fiddler Dennis McGee, he learned traditional accordion at age 12, playing the style of Louisiana music that was a precursor to zydeco.
 Through his teenage years, Bois Sec played triangle in Amédé's band at a club in Basile and at numerous house parties throughout the region.